Mahdi767/Event-Scheduler/README.md

-# Event Scheduler 📅
+Event Scheduler 📅

-A simple and efficient **Event Scheduler** built using Java Swing.
-This application allows users to manage and track their events, save them to a `.txt` file, and load them back when the program starts.
-The application will soon be available as a **standalone `.exe` file**, meaning you can simply download and run it without needing to install Java separately.
+A simple and efficient Event Scheduler built using Java Swing.
+This application allows users to manage and track their events, save them to a .txt or .csv file, and modify or delete them as needed.

-## Features ✨
+Features ✨

-- Add, save, and load events with details like title, date, time, and description
+Create, Modify, and Delete Events with details like title, description, date, time, and duration

-- Saves events to a `.txt` file for persistence
+Save events as .txt or .csv files for easy backup and sharing

-- Load events on startup or via a button click
+Load events on startup to keep track of your schedule

-- Simple and lightweight graphical interface using Java Swing
+User-friendly graphical interface built with Java Swing

-- Display events in a text area for easy management
-- Easy to use and suitable for managing personal or work events
-- **Standalone .exe file** (Coming Soon): No need to install Java!
+Available as a .exe file – No need to install Java!
 Just download and run the application

+This scheduler is perfect for organizing personal or work-related events efficiently. 🚀

 ## Installation 🛠️